List of Kung Fu Panda characters: Kai

-Kai (voiced by J. K. Simmons) is a bull and the main antagonist of Kung Fu Panda 3.
+General Kai, or simply Kai (voiced by J. K. Simmons, silent role in Kung Fu Panda 4), is a yak, and the main antagonist of Kung Fu Panda 3.
 He was originally a friend and brother-in-arms to Grand Master Oogway, and was taught how to use chi by the pandas of the Secret Panda Village.
-Kai became power-hungry with the knowledge, and learned how to take chi from other rather than give it, forcing Oogway to banish him to the Spirit Realm.
-Kai spent the next five hundred years collecting the chi of every kung fu master who ended up in the Spirit Realm before challenging Oogway to a duel, successfully overpowering him and absorbing his chi, allowing him to come back to the world of the living.
+Kai became power-hungry with the knowledge, and learned how to take chi from others, forcing Oogway to send him to the Spirit Realm.
+Kai spent the next five hundred years collecting the chi of every kung fu master who ended up in the Spirit Realm after dying before challenging Oogway to a duel, successfully overpowering him and absorbing his chi, allowing him to come back to the world of the living.
+As soon as he escapes he uses the stolen chi to create jade warriors (jombies) and rampage the land, seeking to erase all of Oogway's accomplishments out of resentment for being nearly forgotten by history for his treachery.

-Kai and his jade warriors begin assaulting the Mortal World upon their arrival and begins stealing the chi of the living kung fu masters, including all members of the Furious Five but Tigress, who escapes to warn Po of his coming.
-When Kai and his "Jombies" reach the Secret Panda Village, Po attempts to use the Wuxi Finger Hold on him, but it does not work on a spirit.
-Po instead uses the move on himself to bring both of them back to the Spirit Realm.
-While he temporarily gains the upper hand against Po and almost absorbs him, he is soon overpowered when Po is empowered with the Chi of the inhabitants of the panda Village along with Tigress and Mr. Ping.
-Ultimately, Po overloads Kai with chi, triggering a spiritual explosion that obliterates Kai and freeing all the masters whose chi he had stolen.
+Kai and his jade warriors begin assaulting the Earth upon their arrival and begins stealing the chi of the living kung fu masters, including Master Shifu and all members of the Furious Five expect Tigress, who escapes to warn Po of his coming.
+When Kai and his "Jombies" reach the Secret Panda Village, Po attempts to use the Wuxi Finger Hold on him, but it does not work on a spirit warrior.
+Po instead uses the move on himself to bring both of them back to the Spirit Realm and halt his rampage.
+While he temporarily gains the upper hand against Po and almost absorbs him, he is soon overpowered when Po is empowered with the Chi of the inhabitants of the panda village along with Tigress and Mr. Ping to transform into Dragon Warrior chi.
+Ultimately, Po overloads Kai with chi, defeating him and freeing all the masters whose chi he had stolen.

+Kai appears in a non-speaking role in Kung Fu Panda 4, in which he is brought back from the Sprit Realm by the Chameleon.
+After Po defeats the Chameleon.
+Kai gets his skills back and returns to the Spirit Realm.